Preparing information for your doctor

 You can find valuable information that Emerge Australia has created to support carers to advocate for fair and equitable treatment of people living with ME/CFS on the Emerge Australia website.

-Think of each appointment with your team as a brainstorming session.
-You may want to seek a second opinion or connect back with your GP before making a decision.
-Unless the decision is time critical (an emergency), take your time to understand what has been recommended.
+It is ok to seek a second opinion or connect back with the primary doctor or GP before making a decision.
+Unless the decision is an emergency, take time to understand what has been recommended.

-Find out what financial help is available
+Find out what financial help is available for medical appointments

-Preparing information for your appointment
+Preparing information for appointments

 Symptom severity and severity hierarchy profile